Sarah-Connie/T3A2-A/README.md

 >
 - ##### Megan, Admin User (logged-in):
     >
-    - As Megan, I want to see a list of all users so that I can keep track of the usage of the site.
-        - As Megan, I want to see a list of all users so that I can see if the site is growing in popularity and gaining traction, or if the site needs to be altered.
-    - As Megan, I want to see how many missing person reports are filed so that I can see how much of the database is being used.
+    - As Megan, I want to be able to login to the site so that I can update reports from any users as required.
-    - As Megan, I want to view all the police stations are using the site so that I can reach out to any if required.
+        - As Megan, I want to be able to login to the site so that I can update or delete reports from any users as required.
-       - As Megan, I want to view all the police stations are using the site so that I can reach out to any about case detail change logs if required.
+    - As Megan, I want to be able to log reports from my account in case I am affected by a missing person.
-    - As Megan, I want to delete a user because they are reporting erroneous missing persons.
+    - As Megan, I want to delete a report because it has been solved.
-        - As Megan, I want to delete a user because they are reporting erroneous missing persons and discrediting the site by doing so.
+        - As Megan, I want to delete a report because it has been solved or closed, and is no longer needing to be shown on the site.
     >
     ##### Acceptance criteria:
     - Create a login form to access a user dashboard/portal
-    - Allow ability for admin users to access all current user data and display in a clear manner
+    - Allow ability for admin users to view and edit any current missing person report
+    - Create a form in the dashboard/portal for admin to modify any current missing person report
-    - Include search option within dashboard for admin to query the data
+    - Include search option within dashboard for admin to query missing persons reports
-    - Include a button within the dashboard to delete any user if required
+    - Include a button within the dashboard to delete any report if required

 ### 5. Design Processes & Wireframing